nqdo26/Project_LuanVan/README.md

-# TripSense - Smart Travel Review & Planner
+# GoOhNo - AI-POWERED PERSONAL TRAVEL PLANNER WEB APP – GRADUATION THESIS PROJECT

-A full-stack web application for discovering, reviewing tourist destinations, and generating personalized travel plans with AI integration.
+A platform for exploring travel reviews and generating customized itineraries with the assistance of AI.

 ## Features